equk/unsplash-js-search/README.md

 ## why make this?

-The whole idea / challenge to this was to show how much you can do with vanilla javascript
+The whole idea / challenge to this is to show how much you can do with vanilla javascript